In this Article

 - How to Prevent Fever

-The body can be extremely vulnerable during pregnancy as your hormones go through an imbalance and your immune system is weak.
+Your body can be extremely vulnerable during pregnancy as your hormones go through an imbalance and your immune system is weak.
 One of the most common conditions that women face during pregnancy is a fever.
-Fevers are spikes in the body temperature that can lead to severe weakness, chills, and with the inclusion of a runny nose or cold could be a sign of flu.
+Fevers are spikes in the body temperature that can lead to severe weakness, chills, and be accompanied by a runny nose or cold.

 Fevers can be caused due to numerous reasons like: